 Orange vs. Banana — Health Impact and Nutrition Comparison

-Banana and orange are the most used products in daily life.
+Bananas and oranges are the most used fruits in daily life.
 Although these two products are different in appearance and taste, they still have certain similarities.
 To understand that, we should look at each of them individually.

 Nevertheless, bananas and oranges are incredibly healthy and delicious.
 Bananas grow in tropical climates.
 The plants look like trees but are giant herbs related to lilies.
 Oranges grow in subtropical and tropical climates; plants look like trees․

 Bananas (Musa acuminate) belong to the Musa genus; therefore, they are known as fruits and vegetables .
 Oranges (Citrus X Sinensis) belong to the Citrus genus; it is the fruit of various citrus species .
 There are hundreds of different types of these fruits.

 The most well-known orange species are Navel Orange and Blood Orange.
 Navel oranges are the most popular kinds of oranges.
 You can use navel oranges in salads, lemonades, etc. Blood oranges are sweeter than other oranges.
 Their juice is delicious, but it is sweeter than classic orange juice .

-Overall, bananas contain more calories but hold fewer proteins and no fat; each banana has about 89 calories, while orange contains 47 calories and almost no fat.
+Overall, bananas contain more calories due to their higher carbohydrate content; each 100g of banana has about 89 calories, while orange contains 47 calories and almost no fat.

 The amount of food energy in each banana is 371 KJ per 100g, while in each orange is 197 KJ per 100g.

 Next, let’s take a look at vitamin density.
 Bananas and oranges contain different vitamins in different amounts and have very little in common.

 Both fruits have no vitamin D, Vitamins B12 and B9 .

 Overall, bananas are rich in minerals, containing more Potassium, Manganese, and Selenium .
 These two fruits contain a similar level of Iron and Zinc.
-The studies show that each orange contains eight times more Calcium than bananas .
+Studies show that each orange contains eight times more Calcium than bananas .